AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/github.md

 ## Submit your documentation for review

-Once your file is commited, you can open a pull request (PR) to merge your working branch into the master branch of the Adobe documentation repository.
+Once your file is committed, you can open a pull request (PR) to merge your working branch into the master branch of the Adobe documentation repository.
 Ensure that the branch you have been working on is selected, and then select **[!UICONTROL Compare & ull request]**.

 ![compare-pr](../assets/compare-pr.png)